GalorelandWorkspacemain/virtual-code-ninjas-next/README.md

   git add .
-   git commit -m "Complete test runner integration" git push fly deploy
+   git commit -m "Modified the look and Feel of the application" git push
+   Deploy to Fly.io:
+The GitHub Action should automatically deploy, or you can manually deploy from ws-server: cd ws-server fly deploy
  -->